 In short-term head- to-head trials, the rate of withdrawal due to adverse events for tolterodine IR ranged from 5 to 15%, and for oxybutynin IR from 4 to 17%.
-The rates for tolterodine ER ranged from 5 to 6%, and for oxybutynin ER 3 to 14%.
+The rates for tolterodine ER ranged from 5 to 6%, for oxybutynin ER 3 to 14%, and for transdermal Oxybutynin 3% to 11%.
 Within-study comparisons are presented in Figure 7.
-Four of five studies comparing tolterodine to oxybutynin in any formulation found a lower rate of withdrawal with tolterodine, but reached statistical significance in only two.
-One study found no difference between tolterodine IR and oxybutynin ER, but the reporting of withdrawals due to adverse events also included those withdrawn due to intercurrent illnesses and therefore may not be accurate.
+Six of Seven studies comparing tolterodine to oxybutynin in any formulation found a lower rate of withdrawal with tolterodine, and reached statistical significance in four.21, 29, 31, 34 One study found no difference between tolterodine IR and oxybutynin ER, but the reporting of withdrawals due to adverse events also included those withdrawals due to adverse events also included those withdrawals due to adverse events were lower in the Tolterodine ER group (5.0% vs. Oxybutynin IR 17.1% p<0.001) as were withdrawals due to dry mouth (Tolterodine ER 0.4% vs. Oxybutynin IR 9.4%).
 Three studies comparing IR to ER forms of the same drug (tolterodine or oxybutynin) found no significant difference in the rate of withdrawals based on the formulation used.